Convert Videos To WhatsApp Video Format With FFmpeg - OSTechNix

 Facebook-owned WhatsApp is the most popular messaging platform with over 2+ billion monthly active users worldwide.
 It allows us to send text and voice messages, share audios and videos, share documents, and even transfer money to other WhatsApp users.
 At times, I share some cool, funny and inspirational videos to all my WhatsApp contacts.
 I also set them as my WhatsApp status message.
-The other day I received the error “Video is not supported” when I tried to set a video as my WhatsApp status.
-After a bit of Google searching, I found that we can easily convert videos WhatsApp video format with FFmpeg.
+The other day I received the error "Video is not supported" when I tried to share a video to my WhatsApp status.
+After going through FFmpeg manual pages and bit of trial and error, I found a workaround to convert videos to WhatsApp video format with FFmpeg in Linux.

 If you don't know already, FFmpeg is one of the best multimedia framework which is used to encode, decode, transcode, mux, demux, record, stream, filter, and play any type of media files.
 It is completely free, open source and cross-platform multimedia framework, which supports Linux, Mac OS X, Microsoft Windows, the BSDs, Solaris, etc.